 Fall: Flocks of migrants are observed as early as Aug, but most arrive in mid-Sep and peak in Oct.
-A flock of 36 was at Fontenelle Forest, Sarpy Co 27 Aug 2006.
+A flock of 36 was at Fontenelle Forest, Sarpy Co 27 Aug 2006 and 30 were in Gage Co 31 Aug 2019.
 A fly-catching flock of 55 at Johnson Lake, Gosper Co 6 Jul 2001 was most likely a concentration of adults around a good food source at that date.
 Numbers generally decline into winter.

 Winter: Overwintering numbers are variable.
 CBC data 1980-2006 indicate that Cedar Waxwings are still fairly evenly distributed across the state by late Dec; the highest CBC count was 1742 at Calamus-Loup 1 Jan 2005, and a non-CBC count was the 800+ at Alma, Harlan Co 1 Jan 1999.

 Rosche (1982) noted that not since 1973-74 had Cedar and Bohemian waxwings been common at the same time, although good numbers of both occurred in the west 2004-2005.

 Comments: In spring 2014 there were several reports of dead Cedar Waxwings in eastern Nebraska.
 Jorgensen (2014) researched possible causes and found that most of the deaths were associated with cotoneaster shrubs (Cotoneaster sp.), which produce berries containing cyanogenic glycosides.
 Two of the reported events were associated with crab apple trees (Malus sp.), which also produce the glycosides.
 A late spell of cold weather was likely a factor, as this tends to enhance cyanide production.